caltechlibrary/cait/ARCHITECTURE.md

 ### caitpage

-_caitpage_ renders the content dumped by _cait_ into a website structure suitable for hosting with _caitsearch_ search engine and webserver.
+_caitpage_ renders the content dumped by _cait_ into a website structure suitable for hosting with _caitserver_ search engine and webserver.
 It does NOT talk directly to ArchivesSpace so can does not increase the load on your ArchivesSpace server.

 ### caitindexer

-_caitindexer_ is a utility to creating or updating a Bleve index used by _caitsearch_ web server.
+_caitindexer_ is a utility to creating or updating a Bleve index used by _caitserver_ web server.
 It crawls the website tree an ingests JSON files found in the accessions directories.
 It can be run manually but is more suited to run periodically via a cronjob (say once every day as needed).
 For my collection of about 10,000